paulwelch/destinationhub/README.md

 # Destination Hub Website
 A content portal to showcase and (virtually) experience destinations.
+Built with a Jamstack (https://jamstack.org): Node.js, Next.js, React, GraphQL and Keystone headless CMS with PostgreSql.

 ## Dev Environment Setup